 Child Care Payment Program (CCPP) approves the following types of child care providers:

-Center Based Child Care Providers - A non-residential facility that regularly provides shelter and personal care for six (6) or more children who are not related to the operator within the third degree and who receive care for any part of a 24- hour day.
-MUST be licensed by Mississippi State Department of Health (MSDH), or provide documentation from MSDH that they meet a condition of license exemption.
+Center Based Child Care Providers

+A non-residential facility that regularly provides child care services for six (6) or more children who are not related to the operator within the third degree and who receive care for any part of a 24- hour day that must be licensed by the Mississippi State Department of Health (MSDH) Bureau of Child Care Licensure.

-Family Child Care Provider (2 types) - provides shelter and personal care in a residential setting for:
+Family Child Care Provider

+Provides shelter and personal care in a residential setting.
+There are two categories of family child care providers:

-No fewer than six (6) and no more than twelve (12) children with two (2) adult staff.
-MUST be licensed by MSDH, will be monitored by MSDH, andmay also be monitored by Mississippi Department of Human Services (MDHS) for any aspect of program compliance.
+A family child care provider that provides child care services to no fewer than six (6) and no more than twelve (12) children with two (2) adult staff, must be licensed by the MSDH Bureau of Child Care Licensure and will be monitored by MSDH, and may also be monitored by Mississippi Department of Human Services (MDHS) for program compliance.

-For five (5) or fewer children.
-MUST complete registration with the Mississippi State Department of Health (MSDH) and will be monitored at least one time annually in an unannounced inspection by MSDH to ensure compliance with health and safety training, fire safety standards, criminal background checks, and maintenance of sign- in sheets.
-Additionally, provider may be monitored by MDHS for any aspect of program compliance.
+A family child care provider that provides child care services to five (5) or fewer children must be licensed by the MSDH Bureau of Child Care Licensure and will be monitored by MSDH and may also be monitored by Mississippi Department of Human Services (MDHS) for program compliance.

-In-Home Child Care Provider – Care provided in the child’s home.
-This type ofcare is limited to care for children with special needs and will be monitored at least one time annuallyin an unannounced inspection by MSDH to ensure compliance with health and safety, fire safety standards, and criminal background checks.
+In-Home Child Care Provider

+Care provided in the child’s home.
+This type of care is limited to care for children with special needs and will be monitored at least one time annually in an unannounced inspection by MSDH Bureau of Child Care Licensure to ensure compliance with health and safety, fire safety standards, and criminal background checks.
 Additionally, provider may also be monitored by MDHS for any aspect of program compliance.

+Kinship Requirements

-No parent or guardian receiving assistance from the CCPP may provide care for their own child in any setting.
+No parent or guardian who is also a child care owner may provide care for his/her child receiving CCPP assistance in their facility.
+Child care owners may care for their own child provided the child is not receiving CCPP assistance.
+Furthermore, parents or guardians employed in a child care center receiving assistance from the Child Care Payment Program (CCPP) are not permitted to provide care for their own children under any circumstances.

+However, the child may attend the child care center where the parent is employed provided the child is not enrolled in the same classroom where the parent works.

+This rule applies to providers who own the child care center, foster parents who are also providers, and situations involving the adoption of children, among others.
+In addition, parents or foster parents/guardians who receive assistance from the Child Care Payment Program may not provide care for children living in their home, biological children, or relative children, as outlined by the kinship rule, in any setting.

-Source: 45 CFR 98.30; 45 CFR 98.40;; Miss.
+Source: 45 CFR 98.30; 45 CFR 98.40; Miss.
 Code Ann. § 43-1-2(4); Miss.
-Code Ann. § 43-1-4 Revised: May 2023
+Code Ann. § 43-14

+Revised: August 2025

 Rule 7.2 CCPP Provider Requirements

-Any child care provider interested in participating in the Child Care Payment Program (CCPP) must complete an application through the Division of EarlyChildhood Care & Development (DECCD), and meet the following requirements before CCPP approval:
+Any child care provider regardless of type of program that is interested in participating in the Child Care Payment Program (CCPP) must first become licensed by the Mississippi State Department of Health (MSDH) Bureau of Child Care Licensure.
+Upon receiving a child care license with MSDH, the following steps are required for a child care provider to be eligible to participate in CCPP:

-Licensure Requirement (may be met in 1 of 3 ways);

-Licensed- must hold a current license from the MSDH, or

-License-exempt-qualifies for exemption by the MSDH, as defined by Mississippi Statute, or

-Not required to be licensed, but registered with MSDH (MSDH licensure regulations may be found at www.msdh.ms.gov)

-Licensed-exempt providers shall be required to become voluntarily licensed by the MS Department of Health if by seeking to become a CCPS provider or a material change to the provider’s operations occurs which results in conflict with the requirements of qualifying as a license exempt provider.